Persistent Organic Pollutants

 The blue line shows the risk of diabetes compared to levels of PCBs in residents of Anniston, AL. When the blue line is above the odds ratio (OR) of 1, that represents an increased risk of diabetes.
 These results are adjusted for age, sex, BMI, total lipids, race, family history of diabetes, and taking lipid-lowering medications.
 The dashed lines are the confidence intervals.
 The tick marks on the x-axis represent PCB measurements for each person.

 Some studies of more highly exposed populations, however, have still found some associations between diabetes and POPs.
 One study of the Inuit people in the Canadian Arctic did find an increased risk of diabetes in people with higher PCB and DDE levels (Singh and Chan, 2017).
 A study of a First Nation community in Northern Ontario found that diabetes was associated with exposure to DDE and some PCBs.
 The levels of exposure in this community approached the range of some Inuit communities (Philibert et al. 2009).
 Another study from two First Nation communities in Northern Ontario also found that levels of many POPs were associated with diabetes, but not insulin resistance or insulin secretion in people without diabetes (Pal et al. 2013).
 Another study of Canadian First Nation communities found that POP exposure levels were associated with an increased risk of diabetes, and that a lot depends on the regional variations of POP levels in fish (Marushka et al. 2018; Marushka et al. 2021).
 A traditional diet, despite higher chemical exposure, may still be preferable to a Western "junk" food diet.
 A study of the Cree in Northern Quebec found that those who ate a traditional diet had higher levels of mercury and PCBs, but also higher omega-3 and vitamin D levels, while those who ate more junk food had higher insulin resistance (Johnson-Down et al. 2015).
 A study from Greenland found that higher POP levels were associated with higher levels of inflammation, and that a traditional diet was also associated with higher POP levels (Schæbel et al. 2017).
 Another Canadian study found that among First Nations people in the north, exposure to DDE and PCBs via fish were associated with an increased risk of type 2 diabetes as compared to people who ate no fish.
 However, the omega-3s in fish were associated with a lower risk of type 2 diabetes in older people (Marushka et al. 2017).
 In Cree First Nation communities, of PCBs, organochlorine pesticides, and metals, DDT was most important for increasing the risk of type 2 diabetes (Zuk et al. 2019).
+In Cree women specifically, higher DDT/DDE levels were associated with a higher prevalence of type 2 diabetes (Zuk et al. 2021).

 A study from a polluted area of Eastern Slovakia found that people with higher levels of five POPs (including PCBs, DDE, DDT, HCB, and β-HCH) had higher rates of both prediabetes and diabetes.
 Those with the highest exposures to all of these POPs combined had 3 times higher rates of prediabetes and 6 times higher rates of diabetes, as compared to those with the lowest exposure levels (Ukropec et al. 2010).
 A subsequent study on this population found increased levels of diabetes markers (insulin and glucose levels) as well as obesity markers (body mass index, cholesterol, and triglycerides) (Langer et al. 2014).
 Those exposed via eating local fish had the highest POP levels, along with impaired fasting glucose (among other health problems) (Langer et al. 2007).